akhnos/spica-documentation/docs/concept/passport.md

 If you want to store additional information on **Identities**, you can create custom fields.
 To create a custom field on Identities, navigate to **Access Management** -> **Settings** in the left-hand menu.

+These properties can be multiple types, these are; `string`, `number`, `boolean`, `multiselect`, `relation`.
+An example of a custom property could be age with the number type, meaning that when you create an identity, you will also assign an age to the user.

 ## API Key

 Instead of Identity, the API key allows machine-to-machine communication.
 The token it provides doesn't have an expiration date, so it can be used as long as it is not intentionally deleted from Spica.